 The Newcastle Youth Studies Group examines inequalities that affect young people's lives across national and international contexts.
 It has a particular focus on Australia, South-East Asia and the Pacific

 Youth studies has been identified as an area of priority in the School of Humanities and Social Science via strategic network funding in the Faculty of Education and Arts.
 The group has received funding ($15,000) for the strategic network: Youth Outside the Northern Metropole.
-There will be a symposium on this topic in 2014.

 Working collaboratively, the youth studies group at the University of Newcastle has established research expertise in issues such as:

 - youth homelessness